 Note: Unlike Pelican, Wordpress supports multiple categories per article.
-These are imported as a commaseparated string.
-You have to resolve these manually, or use a plugin that enables multiple categories per article (like more_categories).
+These are imported as a comma-separated string.
+You have to resolve these manually, or use a plugin such as More Categories that enables multiple categories per article.

 5.9.2 Dependencies